joachimBurket/esp32-opencv/README.md

 # OpenCV for Esp32

-This is a fork of OpenCV modified to be cross-compiled on the ESP32.
+This is a clone of OpenCV (from commit 8808aaccffaec43d5d276af493ff408d81d4593c), modified to be cross-compiled on the ESP32.
 This Readme explains how to cross-compile on the ESP32 and also some details on the steps done.